-We are executing on our strategy to expand our pipeline and maximize the value of our on-market medicines by leveraging the three elements that we believe set Horizon apart and are key to our success: (i) our excellence in commercial execution; (ii) our proven and disciplined business development strategy; and (iii) our strong clinical development capability.
-Through our commercial execution, we seek to accelerate the growth trajectory and maximize the potential of our medicines.
-Through our strong in-house business development capability, we acquire medicines focused on opportunities in which we believe we are uniquely positioned to drive value.
-We also leverage the deep collective drug development experience of our research and development organization using an agile approach to continually innovate our existing medicines and develop new medicines.
+We have achieved our transformation into an innovation-driven biotech company through our strong strategic execution and by leveraging the three elements we believe set Horizon apart: (i) our excellence in commercial execution; (ii) our proven and disciplined business development strategy; and (iii) our strong clinical development capability.
+Our excellence in commercial execution has accelerated our growth trajectory and allowed us to pursue maximizing the potential of our medicines.
+Through our strong in-house business development capability, we acquire and license medicines focused on opportunities for which we believe we are uniquely positioned to drive value.
+We leverage our deep collective drug development experience and agile approach to continually explore new ways for patients to benefit from our existing medicines and develop new medicines.

-We have two reportable segments, (i) the orphan segment (previously the orphan and rheumatology segment), our strategic growth business, and (ii) the inflammation segment, and we report net sales and segment operating income for each segment.
+We have two reportable segments, (i) the orphan segment, our strategic growth business, and (ii) the inflammation segment, and we report net sales and segment operating income for each segment.